Anyone with a keen eye for design will have spotted the rise of the ‘Biophilia’ design trend. Plants; they are everywhere at the moment.

 Additionally, plants absorb VOCs (volatile organic compounds) such as chemicals that are widely used in domestic cleaning products, contained within some carpets and emitted from electronics.
-More here.
+More about improving air-quality here.

-A series of studies from Exeter University concluded that employees were when "lean" workplaces were filled with just a few houseplants, as employees who actively engage with their surroundings are more efficient and more creative workers.
+A series of studies from Exeter University concluded that employees were 15% more productive when “lean” workplaces were filled with just a few houseplants, as employees who actively engage with their surroundings are more efficient and more creative workers.

 Stress is a known cause of both mental health disorders and cardiovascular diseases.
 According to the World Health Organisation mental health and cardiovascular diseases are expected to the be the two prime contributing factors to illnesses worldwide by 2020.

 Studies also show that our ability to directly access nature can alleviate feelings of stress.
 The millions of neural channels in our brain link to the human body’s nervous system.
 This system is comprised of two networks: the sympathetic and the parasympathetic systems.
 The sympathetic system stimulates the human body when cognitive function is needed.
 The parasympathetic system serves to relax the body and is used for internal processes such as digestion.
 When the body’s natural balance of sympathetic and parasympathetic is achieved, the body is in the ideal state of homeostasis.